 J.R always had a fascination with animals, especially unusual and exotic ones.
 He had originally planned to attend college studying animals and agriculture, but in 1943, he decided to join the military and chose to serve as a Marine.
 J.R. once commented that his desire to open a wildlife park was actually "just a hobby to fall back on in my retirement".
 He also had the unique idea of touring the herds in their natural habitat by transforming school busses into "safari cruisers".
 It is an idea that has since been duplicated by others today.
-The stream-fed lakes located throughout the park were also constructed by Mr. Tobias using the heavy equipment he owned for his excavating and grading business.
-J.R. owned several businesses throughout the years, including a cement block company and a John Deere farm machinery business, all of which were housed and operated from the family homestead.
+The stream-fed lakes located throughout the park were constructed by Mr. Tobias using the heavy equipment he owned for his excavating and grading business.
+J.R.was self-employed his entire adult life owning several businesses both before and during his years of maintaining Lake Tobias.
+In addition to the excavating business, he had also owned a dairy, a cement block manufacturing company and a John Deere farm machinery business, all of which were housed and operated from the family homestead.